Clean the dog bed?

 By the way, did you know you can make a fabulous small dog bed from a dresser drawer?

-See some examples in this post: 16 fabulous ways to repurpose old dresser drawers.
+See more examples in this post: 16 fabulous ways to repurpose old dresser drawers.

 Tips on how to remove pet hair from furniture and car seats.

-By the way, a great way to get pet fur off of furniture is to use dry rubber dishwashing gloves or a dry squeegee.
+A great way to get pet fur off furniture is to use dry rubber dishwashing gloves.
+Another effective method is a dry squeegee.
 They both work really well in whisking pet hair off furniture.
-I also keep a lint brush (like this) in my van console to clean off the passenger seat after Lacey has been riding shotgun.
+I also keep a lint brush (like this) in my van console.
+I use it to clean off the passenger seat.
+This is especially useful after Lacey has been riding shotgun.
 It works great because it gets down into all the crevices of the seat.

-Another easy way to clean those hard-to-reach places (like lampshades and drapes) is to use wide packing tape, wrapped around your fingers, sticky side out.
-Just dab it on the lampshade and the fur and dust come right off.
+Another easy way to clean those hard-to-reach places is to use wide packing tape.
+Wrap it around your fingers, sticky side out.
+Just dab it on the lampshade, and the fur and dust come right off.
 Cheap, easy, and quick!
+(You can see my cat supervising the process below)

 So, give your dog a Scooby snack from Lacey and me, and stop procrastinating.
 It’s not so hard to clean a dog bed, and your pet will thank you, too 🙂